pablo-abc/felte/packages/site/src/markdown/docs/latest/react/en/extending-felte.md

 - `errors` is an observable that contains the errors of the form.
 - `warnings` is an observable that contains the warnings of the form.
 - `touched` is an observable that contains the touched values of the form.
+- `isValid` _(since 1.2.0)_ is an observable that contains a boolean showing if the form is valid.
+- `isValidating` _(since 1.2.0)_ is an observable that contains a boolean showing if validations are running.
+- `isSubmitting` _(since 1.2.0)_ is an observable that contains a boolean showing if the form is submitting.
+- `isDirty` _(since 1.2.0)_ is an observable that contains a boolean showing if the user has interacted with the form.
+- `interacted` _(since 1.2.0)_ is an observable that contains either `null` or a string with the name of the last field the user interacted with.
 - `config` is the configuration object passed by the user to `useForm`.
 - `addValidator` is a function that accepts a validation function to add to the user's `validate` or `warn` configuration.
 Optionally accepts an object as second parameter with the following properties:
   - `debounce` is a boolean.
 If `true`, adds to debounced validators.
 Default: `false`.